 The Nighthawk AX12 is Netgear's analog answer to the Asus ROG Rapture GT-AX11000, and as such it a great alternative.
 Inside the Batwing-looking appendages on the side are eight antennas, which delivers increased range and high-performance even when multiple devices are connected.
 If you have a device that needs high bandwidth on demand, this is an excellent router for you.
 One of the 5+1 LAN connections is a 5 Gigabit port, which once again, is great if you have a NAS.

 6. Asus RT-AX92U

 Speed: 802.11ac (5GHz) : up to 4333 Mbps, 802.11ax (2.4GHz) : up to 1148 Mbps, 802.11ax (5GHz) : up to 4804 Mbps | Connectivity: 1 Gbps WAN x1, 1 Gbps LAN x4 (On each router) | Features: Link Aggregation, MU-MIMO, Adaptive QoS, Traffic Analyzer

-This package is for those who have a large area they need Wi-Fi in, but still want Wi-Fi 6 connectivity.
-The RT-AX92U isn't quite as feature-packed as most Wi-Fi 6 routers, but with this bundle you get two routers for the price of any one of the others on our list.
+The Asus RT-AX92U is for those who have a large area they need Wi-Fi in, but still want Wi-Fi 6 connectivity.
+It isn't quite as feature-rich as many of its rivaling Wi-Fi 6 routers, but with its bundle, you get two routers for the price of any one of the others on our list.
 Since these are designed to work as mesh routers, it's easy to get them going.
-You hook up one like as normal, then use the second as an extender.
+You hook up one as you would normally, and use the second as an extender.
 It's a perfect package for multi-story or sprawling households that one router just can't cover.